Emmyraay/alx-low_level_programming/0x00-hello_world/README.md

 C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line program that prints the size of various types on the computer it is compiled and run on.
 7. Intel
+8. UNIX is basically a simple operating system
+Task 8. program that prints exactly and that piece of art is useful